saghourkhalil/thp-learn-rails-blogging/README.md

 In your terminal use `rails console` to explore the database.

 ##### SHOW ALL CONTENT
-> These command need to be typed into the rails console
+> These command need to be typed into the rails console<br>
 > Allow you to show all content of a specify table in a array

 TABLE    | RAILS COMMAND